Package 'glossa'

 pa_data

-A list of data frames containing presence-absence data.
+A list of data frames containing presence-absence data including 'decimalLongitude', 'decimalLatitude', 'timestamp', and 'pa' columns.

 fit_layers